Ainsik/meals-api/README.md

 # Meals receipt search app built with Vue + Vite

-The Meals API in Vue.js is a powerful and user-friendly application for searching meals.
-It serves as a central hub for retrieving detailed information about various meals, including their names, ingredients, preparation instructions and even accompanying images.
+The Meals API is a powerful, user-friendly meals searching application.
+It servesas a central hub for retrieving detailed information about various meals,including their names, ingredients, preparation instructions and evenaccompanying images.

 ## Features